microsoft/windows-developer-blog-samples/Samples/HighPerformanceDataBinding/README.md

 # x:Bind Demo

-A sample XAML and C# UWP Application to show x:Bind and x:DataType usage
+A sample XAML and C# UWP Application to show x:Bind and x:DataType usage.

 For a more in-depth explanation, please check out the accompanying blog post [Supercharge your Data Binding blog link TBA](https://www.bing.com)